How do you continue to live life to the full when your health limits everything you do?

 How do you cope with waiting for a reprieve in symptoms when the reality is, no reprieve is coming?

 I’m not going to say there are easy answers to these questions because there definitely are not.
 It’s hard.
-It can be overwhelming to wake up day after day only to discover that your leg is still broken, your fatigue is just as bad, if not worse than it was when you fell asleep the night before.
+It can be overwhelming to wake up day after day only to discover your legs and feet are still broken, your spine unstable, your fatigue is just as bad, if not worse than it was when you fell asleep the night before.
 A pile of medication is sitting on your bedside table staring at you alongside a glass of water.
 An immediate reminder all is not well.

 Patience and Purpose.

 I have found two things really help me live a fulfilled life despite uncertainty, pain and disappointment.

 I have discovered a whole new level of patience over the past 9 years which has become the key to me living well with chronic illness.

 Patience with my body.
 Patience with my medical team.
 Patience with people who struggle to understand what it’s like living with a chronic disease.

 Patience is not something that comes easy to me.
 I was always referred to as “instant Sam” by family and close friends.
 I like things to happen quickly.
 If I have a goal I have always put 100% of my energy into achieving that goal, as fast and as well as I possibly could.

 So how did I become so patient?
 I learned quickly, once my health deteriorated, that if I wanted to be involved in an activity I loved, slow and steady was the only way of doing it.
 If I rushed I would literally, physically fall in a heap.
 A lack of patience in the early days quickly taught me that wasn’t a smart way to live a new life.